Credit CardsStudies & Surveys

 • Require you to meet the minimum spend in anywhere from one to six months

-These criteria make it essential that you understand the details of the offer before you apply.
+These criteria make it essential that you understand the offer’s details before applying.
 That’s true with any financial transaction.
-However, when the sign-up bonus is such a big reason when deciding to apply for the card, the last thing you want to have happen is to miss out on that bonus because you didn’t pay attention to the details.
+However, when the sign-up bonus is such a big reason when deciding to apply for the card, the last thing you want is to miss out on that bonus because you didn’t pay attention to the details.

-With sometimes more than 140 options to choose from among just 11 major credit card issuers, knowing which card is best for you can be tricky.
+With so many options available, knowing which card is best for you can be tricky.
 However, with a little bit of forethought and introspection, you can find the card that best fits your lifestyle.

 Here are some tips for finding the best sign-up bonus credit card for you:

-• Focus on your lifestyle and habits: The ideal card for you is the one that best fits your lifestyle.
-No matter how lucrative the sign-up bonus, it won’t do you much good if it doesn’t fit with where you go, what you do and how you spend.
-For example, a 50,000-point sign-up bonus on your favorite airline or hotel’s credit card will likely be much more impactful for you than a 100,000-point bonus with an airline you never fly or a hotel chain that you don’t enjoy.
-Or if you’re not interested in travel at all, no airline or hotel bonus will likely serve you as well as a simple cash back bonus.
+• Focus on your lifestyle and habits.
+The ideal card for you is the one that best fits your lifestyle.
+No matter how lucrative the sign-up bonus is, it won’t do you much good if it doesn’t fit with where you go, what you do and how you spend.
+For example, a 50,000-point sign-up bonus on your favorite airline’s or hotel’s credit card will likely be much more impactful than a 100,000-point bonus with an airline you never fly or a hotel chain you don’t enjoy.
+Or if you’re not interested in travel, no airline or hotel bonus will likely serve you as well as a simple cash back bonus.

-• Don’t forget the fees: It takes a little bit of math to figure out which card is really the most valuable overall, and the annual fee is a vital part of that equation.
-For example, a no-annual-fee credit card offering a 25,000-point bonus could theoretically be more valuable in the long run than a card with a 50,000-point bonus and a $50 annual fee.
+• Don’t forget the interest rates and fees.
+It takes a little bit of math to figure out which card is the most valuable overall, and the interest rate and annual fee are vital parts of that equation.
+For example, a credit union rewards card could have significantly less lucrative rewards but a far lower APR.
+Also, a no-annual-fee credit card offering a 25,000-point bonus could theoretically be more valuable in the long run than a card with a 50,000-point bonus and a $50 annual fee.
 Or a card that earns 1.5% cash back with an annual fee may be less lucrative than one that gives 1% back with no annual fee.
+All these things make a difference, so be sure to factor them in.

-• Take your time: People tend to make bad choices when they rush into things, and that is certainly true with credit cards.
+• Take your time.
+People tend to make bad choices when they rush into things, and that is true with credit cards.
 Before you apply, always take the time to understand at least the basics associated with the card — interest rates, fees, rewards, earnings rates and spending requirements — because what you don’t know can cost you.
 That means that no matter how much you love those bonus miles that come with the card the flight attendant talked about on the plane, you shouldn’t jump right in until you’ve done your homework.
-The same applies to the cards you get offered at the retail checkout counter, the airport, the hotel or anywhere.
+The same applies to the cards you get offered at the retail checkout counter, airport or hotel.
 The more informed the decision you make, the better it’s likely to be.

-LendingTree reviewed more than 140 consumer credit card offers on the public-facing websites for 11 credit card issuers — American Express, Bank of America, Barclays, Capital One, Chase, Citi, Discover, Navy Federal Credit Union, USAA, U.S. Bank and Wells Fargo — on May 9, 2022.
-The sign-up bonus offers were compiled and then LendingTree calculated the average and median offers as shown above.
-(Note: Though Discover’s cards were reviewed, Discover doesn’t offer sign-up bonus rewards of specific point values or dollar values.
-They only offer to match all cash back or points earned in the first year with the card.
-Since those totals would vary based on individual spending, Discover’s card wasn’t included in the averages in this report.)
+Though Discover’s cards were reviewed, Discover doesn’t offer sign-up bonus rewards of specific point values or dollar values.
+They only offer to match the cash back or points earned in the first year with the card.
+Since those totals would vary based on individual spending, Discover’s cards weren’t included in the averages in this report.